elastic/terraform-provider-elasticstack/docs/resources/kibana_alerting_rule.md

 - `actions` (Block List) An action that runs under defined conditions. (see [below for nested schema](#nestedblock--actions))
 - `alert_delay` (Number) A number that indicates how many consecutive runs need to meet the rule conditions for an alert to occur.
 - `enabled` (Boolean) Indicates if you want to run the rule on an interval basis.
-- `notify_when` (String) Defines how often alerts generate actions.
+- `notify_when` (String) Deprecated in 8.13.0.
+Use the `notify_when` property in the action `frequency` object instead.
+Defines how often alerts generate actions.
 Valid values include: `onActionGroupChange`: Actions run when the alert status changes; `onActiveAlert`: Actions run when the alert becomes active and at each check interval while the rule conditions are met; `onThrottleInterval`: Actions run when the alert becomes active and at the interval specified in the throttle property while the rule conditions are met.
 NOTE: This is a rule level property; if you update the rule in Kibana, it is automatically changed to use action-specific `notify_when` values.
 - `rule_id` (String) A UUID v1 or v4 to use instead of a randomly generated ID.
 - `space_id` (String) An identifier for the space.
 If space_id is not provided, the default space is used.
 - `tags` (List of String) A list of tag names that are applied to the rule.